Ryukijano/Qiskit_on_Qubit/README.md

 Fundamentals of Quantum Algorithms implemented using Qiskit at [IBM Quantum Experience](https://quantum-computing.ibm.com/).
 In this repository I will be sharing my experiences, daily learnings and accomplishments with regard to this booming technology.

 ## GitHub Pages
-This repository has a GitHub Pages site that provides detailed explanations about the repository and includes a code space.
+This repository has a GitHub Pages site that provides detailed explanations about the repository, a code space, and visualizations for quantum simulations and quantum machine learning simulations.
 You can visit the site [here](https://ryukijano.github.io/Qiskit_on_Qubit/).